KnowFutures — Issue N°1

 Nowstalgia: A Catalyst for Cultural Innovation in Saudi Arabia

 In a world that constantly shifts between past, present, and future, nostalgia has become a powerful force in driving cultural connection and rooted progress.
 Rather than simply being a sentimental longing for what once was, nostalgia has evolved into a tool that shapes creative expression and fosters new possibilities.
-The Kingdom is at the driver's seat of a cultural renaissance that honors its legacy while igniting creativity and innovation, with nostalgia at the helm as a tool to re-interpret the past as a source of inspiration, to open new alleyways of engagement, development and expression.
-With Saudi's rich traditions, heritage and history, can Saudi embrace itʼs past to reimagine itʼs present without losing the flavor of both?
+The Kingdom is at the driver’s seat of a cultural renaissance that honors its legacy while igniting creativity and innovation, with nostalgia at the helm as a tool to reinterpret the past as a source of inspiration, to open new avenues of engagement, development, and expression.
+With Saudiʼs rich traditions, heritage, and history, can Saudi embrace its past to reimagine its present without losing the flavor of both?

 nowstalgia / naʊ/ˈstaldʒ(ɪ)ə / n.